 A rice cooker works simply but mysteriously as well.
 It typically has an inner cooking bowl that holds the rice, a thermostat, and an electric heating component.
-The bowl is thin and made out of aluminum that operates electricity well.
+The bowl is thin and made out of aluminum which operates electricity well.

 When the electric rice cooker is switched on, the heater heats the bowl at full power, which runs the heat into the water and the rice.
-And the water reaches and sticks around at boiling point 100 °C or 212 °F.
+And the water reaches and sticks around at a boiling point of 100 °C or 212 °F.

 Because of a thermostat, rice cookers can easily identify the absorption of water.
 And that’s why the liquid in the bowl can’t exceed more than 212°F if it’s mostly water.

 But when the liquid vanishes, the cooker’s heating element increases gradually.
 Which triggers the thermostat to switch the unit to WARM as no more boiling is needed.